dbautist/my-tweets/README.md

 * [ ] User can view their direct messages (or send new ones)

 The following **additional** features are implemented:
+* [x] User's profile includes a collapsible layout with their Twitter profile's banner as background
 * [x] Add a navigation drawer to navigate to the logged user's profile
 * [x] Styled tab layout to include enabled/disabled icon settings